Yuan-Meng/personal_website/content/posts/causality.md

 # Difference in Differences (DiD)

 ~~Facebook~~ Meta famously did a country test before [shipping "Reactions"](https://developers.facebook.com/videos/f8-2017/how-we-shipped-reactions/).
 It used to be the case that users could only like a post but not express other emotions such as anger or sadness.
 If someone posted about a loved one passing away, it seemed inappropriate to like it, yet many might not want to leave a comment (e.g., too effortful, not close enough).
 Meta data scientists hypothesized that, if a wider range of reactions were allowed, people would be more willing to engage with posts.
-They could run a regular A/B test, randomly assigning users to having or not having reactions.
+They could run a regular A/B test, randomly assigning users to having or not having Reactions.
 However, if users in different variants are in the same friend circle, you risk creating bad user experiences: Say a treatment user reacted to a post by a control user, the latter would not be able to see it and engage back.

 To alleviate this worry, Meta tested Reactions in different countries, assuming users didn't interact with folks from other countries.
-In this example, country A (green) had reactions while country B (red) didn't.
+In this example, country A (green) had Reactions while country B (red) didn't.
 The $y-$axis tracks the number of posts reacted (including likes) to per user, which Meta aimed to drive up.

 {{< figure src="https://www.dropbox.com/s/s9x78epex3zw1lk/reactions.png?raw=1" width="500" caption="The # of posts reacted to per user before and after launching Reactions">}}